Tamera: History

 Tamera was founded in 1995 Dieter Duhm, Sabine Lichtenfels(de), and Rainer Ehrenpreis, of German origin.
 However, its history goes back to 1978 when these three left their professions and tried to create an interdisciplinary research center to find solutions to the ecological and technological problems the world was facing at that time.
 They acknowledged that for their project's survival they first had to research what they consider the core human relationship questions hidden under all issues, preventing "real solutions" – such as competition, greed, and jealousy.
 In 1983 they began a three-year "social experiment" with fifty participants in the Black Forest of (Germany), and then further developed the results of this research into creating a functioning community in other projects throughout Europe, until they finally established Tamera in 1995.

 Experimental research

 Currently, approximately 250 coworkers and students (including children) live and study in Tamera which operates as an experimental research center dedicated to discovering how human beings can live peacefully among themselves and with nature, and create a successful, working, and sustainable community.
 Tamera is also a "free lab" and an international meeting place where peace workers and specialists in various fields from many parts of the world share their expertise.
-In 2008 participants from more than twenty-five different countries lived, studied, worked, or visited there.